 Here is why.

-1. You’ll See Wildlife On Display
+1. You’ll See The Best Wildlife On An Expedition Cruise

 As we pulled away from Vancouver on Ocean Victory, I could feel the sense of anticipation among the 124 cruisers onboard as they wandered the outer areas of the eight-deck ship and made new friends.
 Members of the expedition team, led by Liz Gifford, introduced themselves and explained what we would be doing during our voyage.